nonplayer/hammercrawl/hc_core_player_3_rules.md

 The concept of a "skill check" dice-roll can also be used, when situations are particularly stressful or highly uncertain.
 The Golden Rule here is thus: **You should only call for a skill check when either the requested outcome is exceptional, or the skill's use is being opposed.** In all other cases, simply Having The Skill usually means that the adventurer can Do The Thing.

 If the 'Smith calls for a roll, the player will need to roll a d20 and add the modifier of whichever stat the 'Smith deems most appropriate.
 If the character has an explicit or assumed skill that fits the situation, the target for their roll is 15.
 If the character has *two or more* such relevant skills, the target is only 10.
-If the 'Smith deems there are any other contributing factors to or against the character's chances of success, they should take the form of one or more 'vantages.
+If the 'Smith deems there are any other contributing factors to or against the character's chances of success, they should take the form of one or more Beans.

 Below are some examples of when a skill check is not needed: